-Porter’s Five Forces Analysis of Lego covers the company’s competitive landscape as well as the factors affecting its sector.
+Lego Porter’s Five Forces analysis covers the company’s competitive landscape as well as the factors affecting its sector.
 The analysis focuses on measuring the company’s position based on forces like threat of new entrants, threat of substitutes, bargaining power of buyers, bargaining power of suppliers and competitive rivalry.

 Let us start the Lego Porter Five Forces Analysis:

 In this article:

 The threat of new entrants in the Lego Porter Five Forces Analysis can be explained as follows:

 For any new entrant to come into this industry and challenge Lego’s dominant position, it will have to either set up huge facilities to manufacture at economies of scale or it will have to do it at a cost disadvantage.
 Both of these options require significant capital.
 However, the main barrier to entry is the brand that Lego has built for itself.
 Any new entrant will have to spend a huge amount to market itself the way Lego has done.
 It will have to set up distribution channels that can match or even surpass those of Lego.

 Any toy manufacturer will have to differentiate their product.
 Even if a large player enters a market by acquiring a smaller company, the brand loyalty that Lego enjoys is still extremely difficult to surpass.
 Hence one can say that the threat of new entrants is minimal, and this is an extremely weak force.

 Below are the threats of substitute products of Porter’s Five Forces analysis of Lego:

 With the advent of technology, and the resulting boom in digital apps and games, the toy industry can be said to be in a decline.
 Since smartphones and personal computers have never been as accessible as they are now, these are the direct substitutes for the entertainment needs that toys used to fulfill.